The Mathematics Learning Centre provides free, drop-in help for students registered in first-year mathematics courses.

 Students registered in Math 1P05 Winter 2020 term who have not completed the test last August must book a testing time in early January 2020 You must book your testing time by 11:59 PM on Tuesday, December 31st, 2019.

 - Review the testing times below and choose your preferred time.

 - Click this link to book your testing time.
 Testing times come on a first-come, first-serve basis.
 You will receive an email confirmation after you have booked.
-(Registration is currently closed.
-We are planning to open it by Friday, December 13, 2019)
+(Registration is open!)

 The tests will take place in Mackenzie Chown J-block room 430 (located on the fourth floor in the Department of Mathematics & Statistics).
 There is a map included in the instruction booklet.
 Please arrive 15 minutes in advance of your testing time.
 Note that no aids, including calculators, are permitted for the test.